Walking into Fascia/Axis Syllabus with Kevin O’Connor

-Walking with Fascia, A 21st Century Emerging Human Biology.
+Walking into Fascia, A 21st Century Emerging Human Biology.
 Workshop with Kevin O’Connor

 Thurs. thru Sat. – Jan.
 19-21, 2021